mattbellis/PHYS-3330/raw-content/lab5-raw.md

 -   an input impedance of $10\text{ k}\Omega$
 -   an $RC$ value that you calculated in Prelab Question @sec:7.1

-## Lab Activities
+## Lab activities

 ### Prelab Question {#9.1}

-Read through all of the lab steps and identify the step (or sub-step) that you think will be the most challenging.

-### Prelab Question {#9.2}

-List at least one question you have about the lab activity.
+Please review the lab activities so that you're better prepared when you arrive to your lab section.

 # Useful Readings